Susan Riley | April 2013

 One of the struggles that many teachers have with understanding the Common Core Standards, Arts Integration and STEAM is that all of these initiatives require students to unpack their thinking.
 As teachers, we are not automatically trained in how to help our students do this.
 So it ends up being a frustrating process for everyone involved: students, teachers and administrators.
-Today, we’re hoping to change that by providing you with some great resources that can help support you in your journey to deeper meaning and understanding with your students.
+Today, we’re hoping to change that by providing you with some great resources.
+These can help support you in your journey to deeper meaning and understanding with your students.

 Why the need to unpack?

 Thinking is not something we can see, touch, hear, or taste.
 It’s an action that occurs behind the closed recesses of the human mind.
 But understanding how the students in your class think makes supporting them in their quest for personal success much easier.
 To do that, we need to unpack the process by which they come to conclusions about topics, events, or problems.
 We need to somehow gain access to the steps they used to reach their current thinking.
 This is what it means to “unpack thinking” in our classrooms.

 How to Unpack Thinking

 We have curated some great web resources providing a variety of ways you can understand students’ thinking processes.
 We invite you to explore these resources as you discover what works best for you, your teaching style, and the unique makeup of students in your class.

 The Teaching Channel has so many wonderful tools and resources and this blog post demonstrates not only why Think-Alouds are a great way to access student thinking, but also provides a video clip to show you how it’s done.

 Project Zero has a site that is dedicated just to thinking routines to help make learning visible.
 For those of you who need to “see” how a child is learning, this site provides you with over 20 routines to try right away in your classroom.